Tofu Vegetable Quiche

 - Chop the broccoli, kale, and green onion into small bite size pieces.

 - In a pan, add a small amount of water and cook the broccoli, kale, and green onion.
 Add the spices, and a bit more water (to help keep them from cooking).
-Cook for a few minutes and then add the nutritional yeast and tofu mixture.
-Turn the heat off and stir together to combine.
+Cook for a few minutes and then turn the heat off.
+Add the nutritional yeast and tofu mixture and stir together to combine.

-- Add the tofu and veggie mixture over the crust and spread evenly.
+- Spread the tofu and veggie mixture over the crust.
 Press the tomatoes into the top layer of the tofu mixture.

 - Bake, uncovered, for 50-60 minutes.
 Allow to cool completely before serving.
-May cut even better the second day after the tofu has set again.
+May cut even better the second day after the tofu has set.